 So, let’s get started and gain some knowledge about this precious metal:

 According to archeological studies, human beings have been extracting silver from the mines for almost 5000 years.
 The word ‘silver’ is derived from ‘seolfor’ which is an Anglo-Saxon term.
 It is impossible to find a rhyming word to silver in the English Language.
-Silver has an atomic number 47 and an atomic weight 107.8682.
+Silver has an atomic number 47 and an atomic weight of 107.8682.

 Mankind did not take much time to discover this precious metal.
 Humans acquired the techniques and skills to separate between silver and lead back in 3000 BC.
 Silver was amongst the first metals to be discovered.

-Hope, you liked these facts.
+I hope, you liked these facts.
 In case of any query or assistance, feel free to connect with us!